Optimization for L1-Norm Error Fitting via Data Aggregation: Introduction

 Recently, optimality-preserving algorithms based on data aggregation have been proposed for machine learning problems \cite{park15aid}, two-stage stochastic programs \cite{song2015adaptive,van2016adaptive}, and network optimization \cite{Barmann2015} with demonstrated computational efficiency.
 Park and Klabjan \cite{park15aid} developed a data aggregation-based algorithm, called Aggregate and Iterative Disaggregate (AID), for least absolute deviation regression and support vector machines as well as semi-supervised support vector machines.
 The computational result shows that the proposed algorithm is competitive when the data size is large.
 Song and Luedtke \cite{song2015adaptive} developed an iterative algorithm to solve two-stage stochastic programs with fixed recourse, where clusters are iteratively refined until it yields an optimal solution. van Ackooij et al. \cite{van2016adaptive} developed an algorithm by combining data aggregation and level decomposition to solve two-stage stochastic programs with fixed recourse.
 B{\"a}rmann et al. \cite{Barmann2015} developed a data aggregation-based algorithm for network design problems, and the result shows that the data aggregation-based algorithm is competitive for large-scale network optimization problems.

 Our contributions are summarized in the following. \begin{enumerate} \item For the $L_1$-norm error fitting problem defined in \eqref{def_l1_fit} with an assumption on $f$ that will be introduced in Section \ref{section_AID_for_L1norm_fitting}, we propose a data aggregation-based algorithm that monotonically converges to a global optimum.
 Our algorithm is distinguished from the algorithm of Park and Klabjan \cite{park15aid} because their algorithm is selectively solving three specific machine learning problems, whereas we consider a generalized $L_1$-norm error fitting problem.
-To solve a new problem, Park and Klabjan \cite{park15aid} suggest to develop tailored settings and sub-routines for AID, whereas any problem following the form and assumption in Section \ref{section_AID_for_L1norm_fitting} can be solved optimally by the proposed algorithm. \item Our algorithm can solve multi-dimensional fitting problems with arbitrary constraints on the fitting coefficients $X$, where the response $B$ (to be fitted) is a matrix and the constraint set $\Phi$ includes hard constraints such as integer and nonconvex constraints.
-To the best of our knowledge, our algorithm is the first data aggregation based algorithm solving multi-dimensional fitting problems with integer and nonconvex constraints. \item The computational experiment shows that our algorithm outperforms the state-of-the-art benchmarks, and the improvement in computation time increases as data size increases and as the problem being considered is more difficult to solve. \item Finally, we discuss characteristics and implementation issues of AID, which have not been studied before.
-The discussion answers the questions such as (\rmnum{1}) when should we use AID, (\rmnum{2}) what is the impact of initial clustering algorithm, and (\rmnum{3}) how to balance the speed and accuracy of AID. \end{enumerate}
+To solve a new problem, Park and Klabjan \cite{park15aid} suggest developing tailored settings and sub-routines for AID, whereas any problem following the form and assumption in Section \ref{section_AID_for_L1norm_fitting} can be solved optimally by the proposed algorithm. \item Given an algorithm solving the original problem optimally, our algorithm can solve multi-dimensional fitting problems with arbitrary constraints on the fitting coefficients $X$, where the response $B$ (to be fitted) is a matrix and the constraint set $\Phi$ includes hard constraints such as integer and nonconvex constraints.
+To the best of our knowledge, our algorithm is the first data aggregation-based algorithm solving multi-dimensional fitting problems with arbitrary constraints including integer and nonconvex constraints. \item The computational experiments show that our algorithm outperforms the state-of-the-art benchmarks for $L_1$-norm regression subset selection and $L_1$-norm regression over a sphere, and the improvement in computation time increases as data size increases and as the problem being considered is more difficult to solve.
+The heuristic version of AID for $L_1$-norm PCA also shows competitive performance when $m$ and $p$ are large. \item Finally, we discuss characteristics and implementation issues of AID, which have not been studied before.
+The discussion answers the questions such as (\rmnum{1}) when should we use AID, (\rmnum{2}) what is the impact of initial clustering algorithm and noise levels in the data, and (\rmnum{3}) how to balance the speed and accuracy of AID. \end{enumerate}